Sometimes called Asian Satinwood, Crepe Myrtle, or simply Pyinma, this type of wood originated in Southeast Asia.

 Is Pyinma Endangered – And What About Its Cost?

 Pyinma is widely available and not listed as an endangered species.
 In terms of overall availability, you can find Pyinma growing mostly in Southeast Asia.

-But overall Pyinma is priced reasonably well for a wood that is imported throughout most of the world.
+But overall, Pyinma is priced reasonably well for wood that is imported throughout most of the world.